Fleming‘s White Bridge

 The site is a member of the Caravan and Motorhome Club Affiliated Site Scheme but visitors who are not members of the club are also very welcome.

 Fleming's White Bridge offers an exclusive, sheltered and well landscaped park and a relaxing base at the gateway to Killarney, National Park and Lakes and for touring the beautiful south west.
 The sheer beauty of this area can be experienced by daily coach tours from the site to explore such delights as the Ring of Kerry, the Dingle Peninsula, Gap of Dunloe and Killarney Highlights.
 There is a myriad of further attractions to explore including Beara Peninsula, Gougane Barra, Skellig Michael (Europe's oldest monastic settlement).

 Three toilet blocks are of a high standard, including showers, toilets and baby changing.
-Facility for visitors who are disabled.
+Accessible facilities.
 Dish washing area.
 Chemical toilet point.
 Motorhome services.
 Campers’ drying room and two laundries.
 Small shop (1/6-1/9).
 Information room.
 Two TV rooms and a games room.
 Fishing (advice and permits provided).
 Canoeing (own canoes).
 Bicycle hire.
 Woodland walks.
 Wi-Fi free.
 Outdoor Picnic Area.
 Bicycle Hire.
 Dog Walking Area.
 Late-night arrivals area.
 Bus stop adjacent.
 Train station 2 miles.
 Tents allowed.
 Earliest arrival time 12 noon.